atecon/BEAR/README.md

 function void dtypes (const numeric target)
 ```

 Prints the data types of a given series or list.
+The datatype can be:

+- "string" for a string-values series
+- "discrete" for discrete series
+- "continuous" for the standard case

 *Parameters:*